vr360 workshop

 Mono

-For this purpose, any microphone can be used, preferably one with an omnidirectional pattern, which records the sound from all directions.
+For this purpose, any microphone can be used, preferably one with an omnidirectional microphone pattern, which records the sound from all directions.
 As a result, only one channel will be used and the later playback with dynamic head-tracking will not work.
-At least better than the most sound from 360 cameras and therefore mentioned for the sake of completeness.
+At least better than the case with most sound from 360 cameras and therefore mentioned for the sake of completeness.

 mono microphone